What is Micro Needling? What are micro needling side effects?

 What is the recovery time?

 Most patients are back to work the same day and out to dinner the same evening and experience little to no down time.
 A sterile needle-tip containing 12 tiny micro-needles is attached to the Collagen P.I.N. ™.
 Your Baltimore plastic surgeon expert will apply a thin layer of topical serum to your skin and select the appropriate treatment depth based on your unique needs.
 Next, in a single motion, the Collagen P.I.N. will be gently glided across the skin in one direction until the entire treatment area has been covered.
 This results in thousands of microscopic channels throughout the entire treatment area.
-Schedule your procedure today at www.BaltimorePlasticSurgery.com or call (410) 205-1846.
+To view Dr. Schreiber performing micro needling click here and schedule your procedure today (410) 205-1846.